ddev/ddev.com/src/pages/blog/oh-my-zsh-using-custom-commands-and-other-goodies-to-add-to-ddev.md

 ##### How to add zsh and oh-my-zsh to DDEV-Local:

-1. From the root of an existing project configured with DDEV-Local: Add the zsh package to the webserver container by adding `webimage_extra_packages: ["zsh"]` to the .ddev/config.yaml (or run `ddev config --webimage-extra-packages=zsh`, which does the exact same thing).
+1. From the root of an existing project configured with DDEV-Local: Add the zsh package to the web server container by adding `webimage_extra_packages: ["zsh"]` to the .ddev/config.yaml (or run `ddev config --webimage-extra-packages=zsh`, which does the exact same thing).
 If you only want zsh in the web container, you can `ddev restart` and you’re done!
-   To add a `ddev zsh` custom command to your project, place a file named “zsh’ in .ddev/commands/web/zsh with the following contents and make it executable with `chmod +x zsh`:
+   To add a `ddev zsh` custom command to your project, place a file named “zsh’ in `.ddev/commands/web/zsh` with the following contents and make it executable with `chmod +x zsh`:

 #!/bin/bash